United Arab Emirates–United States relations: Economic relations

 US prosecutors in 2016 alleged that Dubai-based Gunes General Trading carried out suspicious transactions totalling $142 million, using the UAE financial system during 2011 and 2012, the BBC found and reported on 20 September 2020.
 U.S. prosecutors accused the Dubai-based trading firm of being part of a network that was under the control of a Turkish-Iranian gold trader, Reza Zarrab.
 The network allegedly coordinated the transaction worth millions of dollars for the Iranian government and other US-sanctioned entities belonging to Iran.

 On 19 August 2020, the Trump administration sanctioned two companies registered in the United Arab Emirates over their work for an Iranian airline, Mahan Air.
-The airline has been subject to U.S. counter-terrorism sanctions since 2019 for its support to Iran's Islamic Revolutionary Guard Corps, which the State Department has designated as a foreign terrorist organization.
+The airline has been subject to U.S. counter-terrorism sanctions since 2019 for its support to the IRGC, which the State Department has designated as a foreign terrorist organization.
 The sanctions targeted UAE-based Parthia Cargo and Delta Parts Supply, along with Parthia's owner, Amin Mahdavi.

-In June 2024, seven UAE-based companies faced “blocked pending investigation action” (BPI) by the Office of Foreign Assets Control (OFAC) for violating US sanctions on Sudan.
+In June 2024, seven UAE-based companies faced “blocked pending investigation action” (BPI) by OFAC for violating US sanctions on Sudan.
 As part of this action, all property and interests in property of these Emirati firms within the US or under control of American citizens were blocked pending further investigation.
 The BPI restricted Americans from transacting with these companies.
 The formal addition of these companies to the Specially Designated Nationals and Blocked Persons List (SDN List) was to be determined after further investigation.

 In 2024, it was reported that the UAE seeks closer economic ties with the U.S. as part of its strategy to invest in emerging artificial intelligence (AI) technologies.
 The UAE reportedly seeks greater access to U.S. technologies that Emirati firms currently have difficulties accessing; as it stands, the UAE's close relationship with China, currently subject to U.S. tech export restrictions, limit UAE-based companies' access to certain technologies.

 In May 2025, President Donald Trump announced $200 billion in deals with the UAE, including cooperation in artificial intelligence, following his visit to Abu Dhabi.
 The US agreed to build the 5GW AI campus in the UAE, the largest outside the US.
 Under the agreements, the UAE was also likely to get expanded access to the advanced AI chips from Washington.
-However, some of the Trump administration officials were delaying the efforts to finalize the deal with the UAE, which would be able to purchase Nvidia’s AI chips.
-The officials raised concerns that China would get access to the advance US technology through the UAE and Group 42.
-They were looking to block Group 42 from getting direct access to around 20% of the semiconductors, a term mentioned in the initial agreement.
+However, some of the Trump administration officials were delaying the efforts to finalize the deal with the UAE, which would be able to purchase Nvidia's AI chips.
+The officials raised concerns that China would get access to the advance US technology through the UAE and G42.
+They were looking to block G42 from getting direct access to around 20% of the semiconductors, a term mentioned in the initial agreement.
 Other officials feared that Huawei could take advantage of the delays and outpace the US in providing technology to the UAE.